Telematics and Telematics Systems

 Some different applications of a vehicle telematics system include:

 - Vehicle tracking — Vehicles can be tracked using a combination of GPS satellites, GPS receivers, GPRS (cell phone) networks and cloud computing.
 A GPS receiver downloads information on its current location from GPS satellites, processing it for use with applications such as driver navigation, as well as transmitting that information via GPRS to the web servers (cloud computing) used by office-based staff for activities such as dispatching the nearest driver to a new job.

 - Insurance risk assessment — Insurance companies can use telematics to monitor driver behavior, allowing them to more accurately determine their risk factor and adjust their insurance premiums accordingly.
-GPS units can also report when a vehicle is used in a location outside a designated area (known as a geofence), a capability that is useful in situations such as offering specific 'off-road' farm vehicle discounts.
+Telematics devices can also report when a vehicle is used in a location outside a designated area (known as a geofence), a capability that is useful in situations such as offering specific 'off-road' farm vehicle discounts.

 These are just a few of the many different applications for vehicle telematics, but it gives you an idea of how the technology is being used in practical business applications.